Stairlifts for Narrow Stairs: A Guide to Costs

 Sure.
 Stairlifts need a wider variety of proportions than others because of their importance.
 This stairlift requires a room with a floor at least 900mm wide.

 The width of the stairs can significantly influence the narrow stairs cost, as stairlifts designed for narrow stairs often require custom solutions, which can be more expensive.
+These stairlifts are engineered to make the most of the available space, ensuring safe and comfortable use even in tight areas.

 Do You Know If A Surveyor Recommends A Narrow Stair Stairlift?